tglucksmann/buybitcoinworldwide.github.io/_exchanges/coinmama.md

 con3:
 summary: CoinMama is a bitcoin broker based in Israel.
 They specialize in selling bitcoins for credit card to nearly anyone in the world.
 summarylong: CoinMama is a bitcoin broker based in Israel.
 They specialize in selling bitcoins for credit card to nearly anyone in the world.
-privacy_score: 1
+privacy_score: 3
-privacy_width: 10
+privacy_width: 30
-limits_score: 9
+limits_score: 10
-limits_width: 90
+limits_width: 100
 speed_score: 9
 speed_width: 90
 reputation_score: 7